Who can take an Intercalated Degree?

 Applications to study for an Intercalated Degree will be considered from post 2nd, 3rd or 4th year Medical, dental and veterinary medicine students (or equivalent undergraduate award in UK/EU) countries who have passed all years to date.

-Please note applicants for the Sports & Exercise Medicine courses must have completed three or four years of the MBBS or BDS programme.
-Applicants for the Pre-Hospital Medicine course must have completed three or four years of the MBBS programme.)
+Please note applicants for the Pre-Hospital Medicine and Sports & Exercise Medicine courses must have completed three or four years of the MBBS programme.

 The School does not restrict these courses to its own students and welcomes applications from elsewhere in London, the UK and Europe.